farooq958/quick_change/README.md

 ---

-`quick_state` is designed to simplify state management in Flutter apps, making it suitable for both small and medium-scale applications, with the flexibility to extend for large apps.
+`quick_change` is designed to simplify state management in Flutter apps, making it suitable for both small and medium-scale applications, with the flexibility to extend for large apps.
 This package provides easy-to-use state controllers, built-in state types, and intuitive UI listening and building capabilities.

 ## Features ✨